Custom Buttons

 Start-Process $path -ArgumentList $arguments -wait

-You can easily kick off processes in Ivanti Process Manager.
-Just fill the event listener name field and select required process parameters from the parameter list appearing under the even listener name field.
+Custom Buttons of type LPM allow you to easily trigger processes in Ivanti Process Manager.
+Simply fill in the Event Listener Name field and select the required process parameters from the list appearing below it

 You can download the XML signature to import it into the Process Manager.